LANDING GEAR SYSTEM IN BOEING 777

 extension, the gear doors remain open.

-indication on EICAS landing gear portrays the position indication
+the position indication on EICAS landing gear portrays the position indication

 of the expanded gear.
 Throughout alternate extension, EICAS displays the text

 GEAR DOOR each of the hydraulically powered door is open.
 Subsequent to an

 alternate extension, it can be possible to retract the landing gear via the

 normal technique if it is working.
-This can be done by selecting DN before selecting
+This can be done by selecting DN before

 Ground Door Operation

+aircraft structure.
 When the nose gear is completely retracted or extended, the

 over-center system of the lock fastens the drag strut.
 During gear extension

 and retraction, the nose gear’s forward doors operate hydraulically while the

-rear doors operate through mechanical links that are attached to the nose gear (Erikson &
+rear doors operate through mechanical links that are attached to the nose gear

-nose landing gear employs hydraulic pressure from the
+and retraction, the nose landing gear employs hydraulic pressure from the

 center system.
-The sequence valves assume the role of controlling landing gear and forward
+The sequence valves assume the role of controlling landing gear

 Alternate Door Extension

-After alternate extensions, the forward doors do not shut (Erikson &
+and open respectively.
+After alternate extensions, the forward doors do not

 Ground Door Operation